scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 The limitations in current wind retrieval software motivated development of Pythonic Direct Data Assimilation (PyDDA).
-PyDDA is entirely written in Python and uses only tools in the Scientific Python ecosystem such as NumPy :cite:`NumPy`, SciPy :cite:`SciPy`, and :cite:`Cartopy`.
+PyDDA is entirely written in Python and uses only tools in the Scientific Python ecosystem such as NumPy :cite:`NumPy`, SciPy :cite:`SciPy`, and Cartopy :cite:`Cartopy`.
 This therefore permits the easy installation of PyDDA using pip or anaconda.
 Given that this alone is a major hurdle to using currently existing retrieval software, this makes it easier for those who are not radar scientists to be able to use the software.
 Unlike currently existing software,